 From your first contact with us to your first anniversary and beyond, we’re here for you at every step.

-Find your local church and the Vicar’s contact details on www.achurchnearyou.com.
-If you want to marry in a different church see information on a new law that opens up more choices for where you can marry.
+Find your local church and the vicar’s contact details.
+If you want to marry in a different church, read more to find out how that might be possible.

-Before your wedding, your Vicar may invite you to an event to help prepare you for married life together.
-It’s a no-obligation invitation, but one that many couples appreciate.
-It provides time and space to think about the vows and the difference they will make.
+Before your wedding, your vicar may invite you to an event to help prepare you for married life together.
+Many couples appreciate the time and space to think about the vows and the difference they will make.

 Near your wedding day, perhaps a day or two before, you will usually have the opportunity to rehearse the ceremony with those who are involved.

 Your vicar will do all he or she can to make the day a personal, meaningful and spiritual experience for you and your guests.

 Your local church will always be there for you throughout your marriage if you need it.
 Even if your local church is not the place where you married, they would be delighted to mark your first anniversary by praying for you both.
 All you have to do is ask.